sgod1/cplab/module1-cp4ba-cr.md

 Prerequsites script knows about patterns, their dependencies and compatibility.<br/>

-> Refer to *pattern knowledge base* to review required, optional, and dependent components that can be installed for different patterns.
+> Refer to *pattern knowledge base* to review required, optional, and dependent components that can be installed for different patterns.<br/>

 Prerequisites script works in steps designed to simplify and validate parameters required for the cloud-pak CR.<br/>